raydtutto/harvard-cs50x-2024/src/week_4_memory/notes/07_shorts_file_pointers.md

 ## 1. `fopen()`
 - Opens a file and returns a file pointer to it;
-- Always check the return value to make sure you don’t get back NULL.
+- Always check the return value to make sure you don’t get back `NULL`.

 [Operations](https://www.ibm.com/docs/en/zos/2.4.0?topic=functions-fopen-open-file):
 - `"r"` - Open a text file for reading (The file must exist).